 How To Step In When You’re Concerned About Bullying

-Authors: Catherine Baker Simms, PhD, BCBA-D and Gina Belli, M.Ed
+Authors: Catherine Baker Simms, PhD, BCBA-D

 There’s a lot of talk these days about bullying in our schools and its potential impact on our children.
 But, no matter how much you know about the topic, it can feel a little different when your own child is involved.
 It can be difficult to know when, or how, to talk with the school, or your child, in a way that is productive and beneficial.
 Next month’s social skills group, Preventing and Overcoming Bullying, can help your child navigate these waters.
 In the meantime, here are a few essential quick tips to keep in mind:

 It can be very tempting to react strongly when bullying is impacting your child.
 The first step in handling this well though is to take a deep breath.
 You want to respond to this challenge, not react to it.
 Resolve to taking a minute to learn more.
 Then, you can decide how best to proceed.
 You’ll be able to address this situation more effectively if you do so with a level head.

 - Understand the different types of bullying behaviors

 Physical bullying behaviors are often the easiest to spot.
 These involve things like playing rough, throwing things, pushing, or anything else physical in nature.
 Verbal bullying behaviors are different and generally involve insults of a personal nature.
 A bully can put down someone’s abilities or their appearance, for example.
 There is also a third type of bullying that can impact children, and it can be a little harder to see.
 Relational bullying involves talking with a third person with the intent to damage a relationship.
 Talking badly about someone in an effort to harm the target, who is not a part of the conversation, is considered a relational bullying behavior.
 This can involve things like gossiping, intentionally leaving someone out, always choosing someone last, and so on.